wagtail/wagtail/README.md

 python manage.py runserver
 ```

-Note: Above commands are the implementation of Wagtail, NOT setup guide.
-For detailed **INSTALLATION and SETUP docs, see [docs.wagtail.org](https://docs.wagtail.org/)**.
+For detailed installation and setup docs, see [docs.wagtail.org](https://docs.wagtail.org/).

 ### Who’s using it?